-- Point of Sale (POS) terminals were introduced to Sri Lanka in 1994. - POS terminals allow customers to make their payments through credit, debit and stored value cards at merchants' outlets. - As at end of the second quarter of 2018, 9 Licensed Commercial Banks and one Private Company had been licensed to function as Financial Acquirers of Payment Cards. - All Financial Acquirers of Payment Cards in Sri Lanka upgraded their POS terminals with the Terminal Line Encryption technology by 31 March 2013, adhering to the directive given by CBSL with a view to enhancing the security of payment card transactions. - In 2014, CBSL instructed all financial acquirers to ensure that their merchants do not engage in double swiping (i.e. merchants swiping payment cards in devices other than POS terminals provided by financial acquirers) with the intention of protecting card holder data from unauthorized use.
+- Point of Sale (POS) terminals were introduced to Sri Lanka in 1994. - POS terminals allow customers to make payments through credit, debit and stored value cards at merchants' outlets. - As at end of the third quarter of 2018, 9 Licensed Commercial Banks and 1 Private Company had been licensed to function as Financial Acquirers of Payment Cards. - All Financial Acquirers of Payment Cards in Sri Lanka upgraded their POS terminals with the Terminal Line Encryption technology by 31 March 2013, adhering to the directive given by CBSL to enhance the security of payment card transactions. - In 2014, CBSL instructed all financial acquirers to ensure that merchants acquired by them do not engage in double swiping (i.e. merchants swiping payment cards in devices other than POS terminals provided by financial acquirers) with the intention of protecting card holder data from unauthorized use.